harvard-lts/kakadu-vips/README.md

 to load a jpeg2000  image and save as a regular jpeg.
 It should also run from python etc.

+## Threading

+This tries to use the libvips threading infrastructure.
+Unfortunately, each thread needs a complete copy of the input system, since the VipsSource contains state that can't be shared.

+We'll need something like vips_source_new_from_source() to clone a source in thread start.

 ## TODO

 - threaded load (it's all single-threaded for now)